soap/OrganizationChart-demo/README.md

 Demonstrate of how to manager employee organization units using Laravel.
  - Departments or Organization units store as MPTT.
  - Employee can be in more than one unit.
- - Employee role in unit can be Head, Assistant or Member.
+ - Employee role in unit can be Head, Assistant or Member (can be added more).
  - Display organization units as a file/folder view.
+ - Livewire and Bootstrap 5 used for the project.
+However conversion to TailwindCSS is not hard.
+ - Unit and Employee CRUD is in a plan.
+ - Employee promotion and working experiences are in a plan.
  - Organization display as a tree view is a plan.

 ## How to Run